 Although subject consent is always needed, signed consent forms are typically not recommended if they are the only identifying variable in an otherwise anonymous project.
 Approval for exempt projects is good for 5 years, unless the researchers decide to change the protocol.

-Most exempt level reviews are completed within two weeks after being received by the IRB from the department chair.
+Most exempt level reviews are completed within a month after being received by the IRB from the department chair.

 Expedited level of review